phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 #endif
 ```
 Three main functions are declared (`initializeSelf()`, `finalizeSelf()` and `getValue()`) that we have to define now in the source file of the observable.

-In `initializeSelf()` we will initialize the member variable `mContName` by retrieving the tag from the sample folder (By doing this in the initialize function one prevents from running time costly string parsing functions for each event.).
+In `initializeSelf()` we will initialize the member variable `mContName` by retrieving the tag from the sample folder (By doing this in the initialize function one prevents from running time costly string parsing functions for each event):
 ```c++
 TString CandName = "";
 if(!this->fSample->getTagString("~cand",CandName)) return false;
 this->mCandName = "Event"+CandName;
 ```
-Now we have to implement the actual calculation of the desired quantity that is to be retrieved.
-Therefore the getValue() function needs to be modified.
+Now we have to implement the actual calculation of the quantity that is to be derived.
+Therefore the `getValue()` function needs to be modified.
 For our example the following lines should be added:
 ```c++
   // retrieve candidate
   const xAOD::CompositeParticleContainer *cand = 0;